ArthurHub/Android-Image-Cropper/README.md

 - Save cropped image to Uri API `saveCroppedImageAsync(Uri)`.
 - Handle possible out-of-memory in image load by down-sampling until succeed.
 - Minor fixes.

-*2.0.1* (Beta)

-- Fix counter clockwise rotation resulting in negative degrees (#54).

-*2.0.0* (Beta)

-- **Auto-zoom**: zoom-in when crop window takes less than 50% of the image, zoom-out when more than 65%.
-- Handle cropping of non-straight angles rotations for URI loaded images.
-- Improve performance for image rotation.
-- Improve performance for rotation due to exif orientation data.
-- Improve performance for orientation change.
-- Preserve crop window on rotations for straight angles - 90/180/270.
-- Preserve crop window on orientation change.
-- Handle max allowed texture size on device by down-sampling to be within the limit.
-- API breaking changes:
- - Renamed `CropImageHelper` to `CropImage`
- - Removed `getActualCropRect()` and `getActualCropRectNoRotation()`, replaced by 'getCropPoints()' and 'getCropRect()'.
- - Moved to custom `CropImageView.ScaleType` for 'setScaleType()'
- - Removed `CropShape` from `getCroppedImage` API, added `CropImage.toOvalBitmap`.
-- Known issues:
- - Boundaries and orientation change for non-straight angle rotation of images.

 See [full change log](https://github.com/ArthurHub/Android-Image-Cropper/wiki/Change-Log).